 Ancora High School seeks students who have a strong desire to complete their high school education.
-Applications are accepted throughout the year and students may begin their high school education completion every Monday.
+Applications are accepted throughout the year, and students may begin their high school education completion every Monday.
 Students must be 18 years of age and ready to complete grades 10-12.
-Students must have successfully completed grade nine (9).
+Students must have successfully completed grade nine (9) to be eligible.